 Delaware River and Bay Authority Recognized for Excellence in Financial Reporting

-Earns Government Finance Officers Association (GFOA) Award for Fourteenth Consecutive Year
+Earns Government Finance Officers Association (GFOA) Award for Fifteenth Consecutive Year

-NEW CASTLE, Del. – For the fourteenth consecutive year, the Government Finance Officers Association of the United States and Canada (GFOA) recently awarded the Certificate of Achievement for Excellence in Financial Reporting to the Delaware River and Bay Authority (DRBA) for its 2018 Comprehensive Annual Financial Report (CAFR).
+NEW CASTLE, Del. – The Government Finance Officers Association of the United States and Canada (GFOA) recently awarded the Certificate of Achievement for Excellence in Financial Reporting to the Delaware River and Bay Authority (DRBA) for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended December 31, 2019.
 The Certificate of Achievement is the highest form of recognition in the area of government accounting and financial reporting, and its attainment represents a significant accomplishment by the government and its management.

 As the individual primarily responsible for preparing the award-winning CAFR, Joseph Larotonda, Director of Finance for the DRBA, was presented with the Award of Financial Reporting Achievement.

-The GFOA instituted the program to encourage all government entities to prepare and publish an easily readable and understandable comprehensive annual financial report (CAFR) covering all funds and financial transactions of the government during the fiscal year.
+The GFOA instituted the program to encourage all government entities to prepare and publish an easily readable and understandable CAFR covering all funds and financial transactions of the government during the fiscal year.
 The GFOA believes that governments have a special responsibility to provide the public with a fair representation of their financial affairs.

 The CAFR has been judged by an impartial panel to meet the high standards of the program, including demonstrating a constructive “spirit of full disclosure” to clearly communicate its financial story and motivate customers and constituencies to read the CAFR.
-Headquartered in Chicago, Illinois with offices in Washington, D.C., the GFOA provides training programs, services and products designed to enhance the skills and performance of those responsible for government finance policy and management.
+Headquartered in Chicago, Illinois with offices in Washington, D.C., the GFOA advances excellence in government finance by providing best practices, professional development, resources, and practical research for more than 21,000 members and the communities they serve.

 About the Delaware River and Bay Authority